cse-250-2018/G22-Tuition-Media/README.md

 Acknowledgement
 ---------------
--**Enamul Hassan Sir,Assistant Professor**
+- **Enamul Hassan Sir,Assistant Professor**
   -Have told us how to solve the arisen problems and what should we add to make our App more useful.
    Thank you, sir.
 For showing us the right direction.
--**Mahadi Morshed,Muhit Mahmud** Whenever we were stuck you tried to help us by giving suggestions, Thanks to you both guys.
+- **Mahadi Morshed,Muhit Mahmud** Whenever we were stuck you tried to help us by giving suggestions, Thanks to you both guys.

 Developers
 ----------